 3. Potter’s Pies

-5. The Great North Pie Co
+6. The Great North Pie Co

-6. The Bay Horse Tavern
+7. The Bay Horse Tavern

-7. The Black Friar
+8. The Black Friar

-The newly reopened Black Friar in Salford knows the score when it comes to proper hearty pub grub – and their pies are no exception.
+Traditional pub The Black Friar in Salford knows the score when it comes to proper hearty pub grub – and their pies are no exception.
 Fresh as can be and changing daily, the team at the Black Friar regularly experiment with delicious, traditional pies, creating them with whatever fresh produce they fancy next.
 Each pie is served with buttered mash, greens and gravy, and so perfectly presented, it feels like a real special treat.
 The Black Friar, 41-43 Blackfriars Rd, Salford, M3 7DB.

-8. The Edinburgh Castle
+9. The Edinburgh Castle

-Ancoats beautiful pub The Edinburgh Castle whips up quite the fancy pub-style menu, putting an upmarket twist on classics such as wellington, steak and, of course, pie.
+Beautiful Ancoats pub The Edinburgh Castle whips up quite the fancy pub-style menu, putting an upmarket twist on classics such as wellington, steak and, of course, pie.
 Seasonally changing, guess can enjoy a beautifully cased pie made with deliciously flaky pastry, with this season’s filling including the finest cheese and onion, alongside spring onion mash and gravy.
 Due to the high quality of their produce, expect an ever-changing pie offering reflecting what’s in season right now.
 The Edinburgh Castle, 19 Blossom St, Ancoats, M4 5EP.